liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 ![Figure 6.2: Package Explorer view of hook plugin](../../images/06-hooks-3.png)

-The particular files you need to create and edit are dependent on what Liferay feature you're trying to override with your hook.
-Let's start making hook plugins for the features you'll most commonly need to override; web resources are a good place to start.
+The particular files you'll work on depend on what Liferay feature you're overriding with your hook.
+Let's start making hooks for the features developers override the most; web resources are a good place to start.

 ## Overriding web resources [](id=overriding-a-j-4)

-Hooks are commonly used to override web resources or overwrite a resource in `portal-web`.
-You can use a hook to override JSP files, JSPF files, Javascript files, CSS files, or images.
+Hooks are commonly used to override web resources, found in `portal-web` in the Liferay source.
+You can use a hook to override JSP files, JSPF files, JavaScript files, CSS files, or images.

 ---